How to wash hockey equipment at home in the washing machine to keep your gear clean, fresh, and bacteria-free, all season long.

-If you’re the mom of a hockey player, or the wife of one, you know the stink I’m talking about!
-That, “don’t come near me ’til you’ve washed your hands” stink.
-That “don’t bring that hockey bag into the house” stink.
-That “nose-offending, toe-curling, rotten-cheese” stink that, believe it or not, our hockey-playing kids and husbands find familiar and oddly comforting.
-GROSS!!
+The Don’t come near me ’til you’ve washed your hands! stink.
+The Don’t bring that hockey bag into the house! stink.
+The nose-offending, toe-curling, rotten-cheese stink that our hockey-playing kids and husbands find oddly comforting.

 How to wash hockey equipment in a washing machine:

-Yep!
-Your washing machine!
-Chest protector, elbow pads, shin-guards, jock, pants, socks, neck guard and even the GLOVES can ALL be put through a regular warm-water cycle in your washing machine.
-Depending on the size of your washer, you may need to divide your equipment into 2 or 3 loads.
+You can wash everything except helmets and skates in a warm-water load in your washing machine: chest protector, elbow pads, shin-guards, jock, pants, socks, neck-guard and even the gloves.
+Depending on the size of your washer and your kids’ equipment, you may need to divide the gear into 2 or 3 loads.

 Detergent and laundry booster:

 I use my homemade laundry detergent when washing our hockey gear.
 I love it, and use it for all of our laundry needs.
 It’s natural and gentle, but it powerful enough to remove tough stains and odours.
 You can use your regular brand though, as long as it does not contain bleaching agents.
 They can be hard on the fabric/materials in the equipment.

 Because hockey equipment is extra smelly, I add an additional half-cup each of Borax Laundry Booster and Arm & Hammer Washing Soda to the load.
 Go ahead and do this regardless of the type of detergent you’re using.